 John’s own early life was marked by great health frustrations.
 Shortly after his birth on November 25, 1909, John’s parents left him at an orphanage where Melissa and Leander Christopher discovered him when he crawled over and perched himself on Melissa’s lap.
 It was a match made by heaven.

 As a baby John developed a type of croup that left him gasping for air and the parents praying for a solution.
 That night a stranger came to their door, said he understood their baby was sick and told them exactly what to do.
 After following the advice, John was healed.
 The stranger never returned.

-John struggled with Advanced Rheumatoid Arthritis, hardening of the arteries and other ailments that led doctors to declare he wouldn’t live to thirty.
+John struggled with several ailments that led doctors to declare he wouldn’t live to thirty.

 A good student with a photographic memory, he was accepted to study law.
 Just days before starting, he was pronounced dead at the scene of a car crash.
 At the morgue, while his parents were identifying the body, his mother detected a glimmer of life.
 He was then hospitalized with little hope of recovery.
 John did regain consciousness from the coma, but after six weeks, he was still paralyzed.
 Against John’s wishes, his parents took John to a chiropractor.
 To his amazement, the next week he resumed his job at the lumber mill.